kdzwinel/progress-bar-animation/README.md

 ---

-Before making final decision I decided to also test CSS version of the animation (see `css` branch).
+Before making a final decision I decided to also test the CSS version of the animation (see `css` branch).
 As I thought, it turned out to be one big hack that's hard to work with.
 Also, since the implementation uses two separate elements that have to be synced, making non-linear easing would be challenging.
-Taking these issues into consideration, despite the fact that it was the most performant solution out of three I tested, I made the decision to stick with canvas.
+Taking these issues into consideration, despite the fact that it was the most performant solution out of the three I tested, I made the decision to stick with canvas.

 ---